Welcome back for the Spring Quarter. I hope your brief break from classes was enjoyable.

-As we begin the New Year, I wanted to share the Libraries recent accomplishments and to let you know of exciting things to come.
+As we begin the new quarter, I wanted to share the Libraries recent accomplishments and to let you know of exciting things to come.
 OneSearch is up and running, and most of the initial bugs have been worked out.
 I hope you’re finding the ability to search “Everything” at once (WWU, Summit, e-journals, and full-text databases) to be a useful tool.
 Remember, you can narrow your search to just WWU or WWU + Summit, and you still can use your favorite databases just like you did in the past.
 For lots of great tips on making the most of OneSearch, check out http://www.library.wwu.edu/onesearch-tips or visit with one of our talented reference staff members.

 As always, I encourage you to stop by to see me in Haggard Hall 231 or to send an email to email@example.com if there is anything I can do to improve the Libraries.